microsoft/prose/documentation/prose/usage.md

 NOTE: The operators `ConstStr`, `SubStr`, `CPos` and `Pos` are defined in [Black-box operators](#black-box-operators) below.

-First, we reference external assemblies with our implementation of operators’ semantics and/or custom operator learners.
-Second, we reference any namespaces for external typename lookup.
-Finally, we specify the static classes for semantics and learners.
-There may be several **reference**, **using**, **using semantics**, and **using learners** instructions.
-In this example, `TestSemantics.FlashFill` is a static class defined in the assembly “TestSemantics.dll”, as is `TestSemantics.FlashFill.Learners`.
+First, we reference any namespaces for external typename lookup.
+Then, we specify the static classes for semantics and learners.
+There may be several **using**, **using semantics**, and **using learners** instructions.
+In this example, `TestSemantics.FlashFill` is a static class defined in the assembly “TestSemantics.dll” (which we pass as a reference in the DSLCompiler.Compile invocation) as is `TestSemantics.FlashFill.Learners`.

 Next, we specify the language name and its rules in a form of a context-free grammar (BNF).
 Each **nonterminal** rule has a symbol on